boycgit/component-image/README.md

-# Component Image
+# Rax Component Image

+This repository is inspired by [component-image](https://github.com/corygibbons/component-image)

-Generate image snapshots of React components for visual regression testing.
+Generate image snapshots of Rax components for visual regression testing.
 This package will only give you the image, you'll have to diff it with something else (like [`jest-image-snapshot`](https://www.npmjs.com/package/jest-image-snapshot)).

 [![npm version](https://img.shields.io/npm/v/component-image.svg?style=flat-square)](https://www.npmjs.com/package/component-image)